-Services that are covered for you which a licensed mental health professional provides care to individuals in an outpatient setting, whether to the patient individually, in family therapy, or in a group modality either in a professional office or in a hospital outpatient clinic or program.
-Outpotiont ourgony including convices provided deductible, you pay 30% coinsurance for each covered therapy visit.
-This applies to an individual therapy visit or if the visit is part of group therapy.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you the patient individually, in family therapy, or in a group modality either in a professional office or in a hospital outpatient clinic or program. get these services individual therapy visit or if the visit is part of group therapy.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-\$395 copayment for each covered surgery or surgical procedure performed as an outpatient at a hospital

-\$350 copayment for each covered surgery or surgical procedure performed at an Ambulatory Surgical Center

-You pay no copayment for a screening exam of the colon when it includes a biopsy or removal of any growth during the procedure.
+In Network \$375 copayment for each covered surgery or surgical procedure performed as an outpatient at a hospital \$325 copayment for each covered surgery or surgical procedure performed at an Ambulatory Surgical Center You pay no copayment for a screening exam of the colon when it includes a biopsy or removal of any growth during the procedure.
 In this case, when you get these services from a provider in our network, you do not have to pay the outpatient surgery or ambulatory surgical center copayment.
 Your provider must obtain prior approval from the plan for certain outpatient surgeries.
 Examples include certain reconstructive procedures covered under Medicare and sclerotherapy.
 This is called prior authorization.

-Once you meet the \$2,000 yearly deductible, you pay 30% coinsurance for each covered surgery performed as an outpatient at a hospital or at an Ambulatory Surgical Center.

-Partial hospitalization services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health

-\$40 copayment for each covered partial hospitalization visit
+Out of Network Once you meet the \$2,000 yearly deductible, you pay 30% coinsurance for each covered surgery performed as an outpatient at a hospital or at an Ambulatory Surgical Center.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in In Network \$40 copayment for each covered partial hospitalization visit Out of Network Once you meet the \$2,000 yearly